DEALING with P-As: Emotions (Part 3)

 Space and time are essential for healing.

-PS: In most cases it’s the P-A’s behavior / communication that’s hurtful / unhealthy (bad), not the essence of the person.
+PS: In most cases it’s the P-A’s behavior / communication that’s hurtful & unhealthy (bad), is not the essence of the person.
 This is because the ‘acting out’ comes from the person’s False Self, rather than their hidden Healthy / True Self.
 However – their hurtful behavior is not to be excused or overlooked.

 NEXT: Dealing w/ P-As #4